mindspore-ai/docs/install/mindspore_ascend_install_pip_en.md

 Ascend software package provides two distributions, commercial edition and community edition:

-- Commercial edition needs approval from Ascend to download, for detailed installation guide of the recommended version, please refer to [Ascend Training Solution 25.0.RC1](https://support.huawei.com/enterprise/zh/doc/EDOC1100472026)
+- Commercial edition needs approval from Ascend to download, release date is TBD.

-- Community edition has no restrictions, the recommended version is `8.1.RC1.beta1` in [CANN community edition](https://www.hiascend.com/developer/download/community/result?module=cann), then choose relevant driver and firmware packages in [firmware and driver](https://www.hiascend.com/hardware/firmware-drivers/community).
-Please refer to the abovementioned commercial edition installation guide to choose which packages are to be installed and how to install them.
+- Community edition has no restrictions, release date is TBD.

 The default installation path of the installation package is `/usr/local/Ascend`.
 Ensure that the current user has the right to access the installation path of Ascend AI processor software package.
 If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.